HUMANIAM/AI-ML-DSC/ML_Stanford/README.md

 # Introduction to machine learning
 > This course is my entry point to ML world from technical view.
-I gave me intuitions about > machine learning algorithms
+It gave me intuitions about machine learning algorithms
 > [Machine learning Stanford](https://www.coursera.org/learn/machine-learning/)!

 ## content